Ding Xingnong

 Ding Xingnong (丁兴农; born February 1963) is a lieutenant general in the People's Liberation Army of China.

 He was a member of the 19th Central Commission for Discipline Inspection.
-He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Ding was born in Jianhu County, Jiangsu, in February 1963.

-He served as deputy director of the Cadre Division of the Political Department of the People's Liberation Army General Armaments Department and than political commissar of the Engineering Design and Research Institute before being appointed party secretary and political commissar of the China Satellite Maritime TT&C Department in 2008.
+He served as deputy director of the Cadre Division of the Political Department of the People's Liberation Army General Armaments Department and then political commissar of the Engineering Design and Research Institute before being appointed party secretary and political commissar of the China Satellite Maritime TT&C Department in 2008.
 In March 2012, he rose to become director of the Political Department of the People's Liberation Army General Armaments Department.

 In December 2021, he was chosen as director of the Political Work Department of the People's Liberation Army Strategic Support Force.

 He was promoted to the rank of major general (shaojiang) in July 2010 and lieutenant general (zhongjiang) in 2019.